oVirt/ovirt-site/source/feature/novnc-console.html.md

 After the proxy receives the data, it establishes the vnc connection.

-### Location of the websockets server
+## Location of the websockets server

-There are three possible places where the websocket server can run:
+There are three possible places where the websocket server can run (The implementation support each of these scenarios, the behavior in the engine is set in vdc_options):

-1. On the machine where engine runs
+1. On the machine where engine runs (Option WebSocketProxyConfig: Engine:port)
-2. On single machine where engine does not run
+2. On single machine where engine does not run (Option WebSocketProxyConfig: ip/hostname:port, where ip/hostname specify the host where the proxy runs)
-3. (On each host)
+3. (On each host (Option WebSocketProxyConfig: Host:port)).

-The implementation support each of these scenarios, the behavior in the engine is set in vdc_options.

-### Security considerations
+## Security considerations

 The websocket server runs on a specific port and allows clients to connect to any port on its machine.
 This is potential security risk (the attacker could bypass the firewall on server).
 For further info see <https://github.com/kanaka/noVNC/issues/49>.
 OpenStack implements customized version of the proxy (openstack-nova-novncproxy package) and verifies the security related information before connection to the target host is actually created.
 With oVirt this is not easily possible since we don't store the VNC ticket in the engine (afaik the only place in the system with knowledge of the ticket, is the target host), so the verification is impossible.

 To address this issues, the websocket proxy uses digital signature to verify vnc data.
 This data is signed by the engine.

-### Secure communication
+## Secure communication

 Secure communication is ensured by using TLS.
 For this reason, websockets server must posses a key and certificate that is used for TLS communication.
 Moreover the certificate must be trusted by users in their web browsers!